 Guide to Iceland Locals

 Last, but definitely not least, are our own local bloggers on Guide to Iceland.
-On Guide to Iceland's site you can connect with locals from all over the country, with various interests.
+On Guide to Iceland's site, you can find blogs from locals all over the country with various interests.

-Our locals are both Icelandic people, born and raised in Iceland, or people from around the world who have now decided to make Iceland their home—or their very frequent destination.
+Our locals are both Icelandic people, born and raised in Iceland, and people from around the world who have now decided to make Iceland their home, or their very frequent destination.
 As a result, the blogs are written in a myriad of languages, English, German, Spanish, Chinese, French, Taiwanese, Polish, Dutch... the list goes on and on.
 Mostly, however, they are written in English.

-Following are just a few of our local bloggers, but there are dozens more to discover and new ones joining in regularly!
+The following are just a few of our local bloggers, but there are dozens more to discover!

-Besides Icelandic nature, she has a special interest in Icelandic turf houses, Icelandic traditions and folklore.
-Have a look at her popular blog about Sænautasel Turf House in the Highlands of Iceland.
+Besides Icelandic nature, she has a special interest in Icelandic turf houses, Icelandic traditions, and folklore.
+Have a look at her popular blog about Saenautasel Turf House in the Highlands of Iceland.

 She is also responsible for coining the term Diamond Beach, when she wrote Iceland Has Got a Diamond Beach.
-This stunning black sand beach by Jökulsárlón glacier lagoon that's eternally scattered with glistening icebergs was referred to in a multitude of ways before she wrote that blog.
+This stunning black sand beach by Jökulsárlón glacier lagoon, which is eternally scattered with glistening icebergs, was referred to in a multitude of ways before she wrote that blog.

 In her blogs, she always urges people to treat Iceland's nature with respect and be careful at dangerous locations, such as the Reynisfjara black sand beach.